idealogica/good-view/readme.md

 It is a simple view implementation.
 By default GoodView uses PHP as template engine but it can be adapted to use any.
 It supports PSR-7 stream rendering so it can be easily used in HTTP middleware.
-GoodView supports nested view and layout views.
+GoodView supports nested views and layout views.

 ## 2. Installation